fabric8io/fabric8/quickstarts/beginner/camel-eips/README-webconsole.md

 To stop and undeploy the example in fabric8:

-1. Disconnect from the child container by typing Ctrl-D at the console prompt.
-2. Stop and delete the child container by entering the following command at the console:

-        fabric:container-stop mychild
-        fabric:container-delete mychild
+1. In the web console, click the *Runtime* button in the navigation bar.
+2. Select the `mychild` container in the *Containers* list, and click the *Stop* button in the top right corner